You can upload data from Excel and CSV files to eazyBI and then create reports, charts and dashboards from these data.

-When you have completed columns mapping to dimensions and measures then click Start import button to import source file data into specified data cube.
-If there will be any missing information in source file columns mapping then you will get error message about missing information and columns with errors will be highlighted:
+When you have completed columns mapping to dimensions and measures then click Start import to import source file data into the specified data cube.
+If there will be any missing information in source file columns mapping then you will get an error message about missing information and columns with errors will be highlighted:

-If all source file rows will be imported successfully then source file status at the end will change to Imported.
+If all source file rows will be imported successfully then the source file status at the end will change to Imported.

 Replace or delete source files